Downloading Files

 QB64-PE starting in v3.5.0 includes built-in support for making HTTP requests and receiving their responses.
 This functionality is implemented in _OPENCLIENT, and the resulting HTTP handle can then be provided the various existing or new stream commands to interact with the response.

-HTTP functionality is current unstable, and requires $UNSTABLE:HTTP to be able to use.
+Before QB64-PE v4.0.0 HTTP functionality was unstable and requires $UNSTABLE:HTTP to be able to use it.

 Starting the Connection